wang-xinyu/tensorrtx/rcnn/README.md

 - you can build fasterRcnn with maskRcnn weights file.

-- do initializing for _pre_nms_topk in RpnNmsPlugin and _count in BatchedNmsPlugin inside class to prevent error assert, because the configurePlugin function is implemented after clone() and before serialize(). one can also set it through constructor.
+- do initializing for _pre_nms_topk in RpnNmsPlugin,  _count in BatchedNmsPlugin and _num_classes in MaskRcnnInferencePlugin inside class to prevent error assert, because the configurePlugin function is implemented after clone() and before serialize(). one can also set it through constructor.

 ## Quantization